The Purity of the Muslim by Sa'eed Ali Wahf al-Qahtani

 This book of nine chapters discusses the types of various impurities and the ways to attain taharah in the light of the Qur'an and the teachings of the last Prophet.

-Sa'eed Ali Wahf al-Qahtani
+Who is Sa'eed Ali Wahf al-Qahtani?

 Sa'eed Ali Wahf al-Qahtani was a respected Islamic scholar from Saudi Arabia, best known for his widely circulated book “Hisnul Muslim” (Fortress of the Muslim)—a collection of authentic supplications (duas) from the Qur’an and Sunnah.
 The book has been translated into many languages and is cherished by Muslims around the world for its concise, practical guidance on daily prayers and remembrance of Allah.